Dental Anxiety Bountiful, UT

 Dental Anxiety Solutions in Bountiful, UT

 People experience dental anxiety for a variety of reasons.
 Some patients have had previous bad experiences in the dentist’s chair.
-Others have not sought out dental care in a while and are afraid of being judged on the current condition of their smile.
+Others have not sought dental care in a while and are afraid of being judged on the current condition of their smile.
 Regardless of the reason you are experiencing dental anxiety, we are here to help you.
 Here are some frequently asked questions regarding how we treat patients with dental anxiety:

 My child struggles to sit still.
 Will they still receive care?